 Saturday 28th April

 We are parked at Auto-Camp Korana inside the Plitvice Lakes National Park and we are 5kms from the main park entrance and today that’s where we are heading, we were up early again!
 7.30 am and made our picnic lunch for later.
-We got the free coach at 9am from the site to the park entrances choosing to get off at Entrance 2.
+We got the free coach at 9am from the site to the park entrances choosing to get off at park entrance No.2.

 Plitvice Lakes National Park is made up of 16 terraced lakes, the highest lake is 693 metres above sea level they are all linked by beautiful cascading waterfalls, the vegetation is lush and so many shades of green, there are Beech, Fir and Pine trees and the walkways consist of mainly wooden boardwalks with little gaps that you can see the water running below your feet, these take you from one lake to the other and from one heavenly site to the next.